 This is the most extensive coverage that Amica auto insurance offers.
 The options bundled here can be bought separately as well.
 This coverage includes Full Glass Coverage, plus these coverage additions:

-Accident Forgiveness – This functions a little bit differently compared to Amica’s competition.
+This functions a little bit differently compared to Amica’s competition.
 Good driving earns you Advantage Points, which you can use to lower or eliminate the potential increase in premium after an accident.
 Alternatively, you can use points to reduce or completely remove the deductible.
-Points are earned by good driving, renewing policies, and by referring others to Amica.
+You earn points by good driving, renewing policies, and by referring others to Amica.
 You can track the points on the company’s website by using your Amica insurance login information to access your account.

-Identity Fraud Monitoring – This option is there to prevent the misuse of your personal information and to help you in case your identity gets stolen.
+This option is there to prevent the misuse of personal information and to help in case someone steals your identity.
 Amica will track your credit files and personal information 24/7, you will be notified within 24 hours if suspicious activity is detected, and in case any setback occurs, Amica insurance will appoint a specialist to help you with the fraud.

 Amica insurance shines when it comes to customer service.
 The Amica insurance claims reviews through companies like J.D.
 Power are mighty impressive.
 In fact, Amica secured the first rank in their claims satisfaction study with a perfect score of 5 stars and came second in their insurance shopping study, earning 4 out of 5 stars.
 Even in J.D.
-Power’s regional studies, Amica scores high and is ranked at the very top in New England (the company is not listed in other regions).
+Power’s regional studies, Amica scores high and ranks at the very top in New England (the company doesn’t appear in other regions’ lists).

 Our overall impressions based on Amica auto insurance reviews and all other data analyzed is that Amica’s customer service is excellent.
 A few unsatisfied customers are inevitable for a company of its size; however, this should not distract you from the fact that Amica treats its customers well.